 After crossing two small hills and valleys with typical Zakarpatie villages I finally approached poloniny – short-grass meadows in higher altitudes created by sheep grazing.
 To my surprise there were no shepherds with their herds there any more and I could clearly see the habitat is being slowly taken over by forest again as it has happened years ago in Slovakia and the Czech Republic.

 Long march over puddles

 I started with dawn on Tuesday 9th Julyas some rain was forecasted for the day.
-Behind a landmark peak Pikul(1405) the ridge went steep down.
+Behind a landmark peak Pikuj(1405) the ridge went steep down.
 Although there were no more shepherds, the poloniny were very busy with people picking up blueberries.